pyxem/diffsims/CONTRIBUTING.rst

 pattern is:

 1. Setup git/github if you don't have it.
-2. Fork pyXem on github.
+2. Fork diffsims on github.
 3. Checkout your fork on your local machine.
 4. Create a new branch locally where you will make your changes.
 5. Push the local changes to your own github fork.
-6. Create a pull request (PR) to the official pyXem repository.
+6. Create a pull request (PR) to the official diffsims repository.

-Note: You cannot mess up the main pyXem project.
-So when you're starting out be confident to play, get it wrong, and if it all goes wrong you can always get a fresh install of pyXem!
+Note: You cannot mess up the main diffsims project.
+So when you're starting out be confident to play, get it wrong, and if it all goes wrong you can always get a fresh install of diffsims!

 PS: If you choose to develop in Windows/Mac you may find `Github Desktop
 <https://desktop.github.com>`_ useful.